mevryn/MyDataManager/README.md

 # MyDataManager

-I am creating software to memorizing all games in my posesion.
+I am creating software to memorizing all games in my possession.